jcmuller/mpd-notify/README.markdown

 * `Pod::Usage`
 * `Time::HiRes`

-Run the requirement check scipt (which requires `Test::More`) by running:
+Run the requirement check script (which requires `Test::More`) by running:

 	perl src/check-requirements.pl